-These private trails in Gore about 45 minutes from Halifax flow smoothly through the forested rolling hills at the back of a dairy farm.
-Berms, and fun fast descents are prominent features on these purpose made trails.
-Great for beginners and experts alike, these are fast flowy trails are constantly improving very year.
+These private trails in Gore, NS (about 45 minutes from Halifax) flow smoothly through the forested rolling hills at the back of a dairy farm.
+Berms and fun, fast descents are prominent features on these purpose-made trails.
+Great for beginners and experts alike, these are fast, flowing trails, constantly improving each year.
 Bring a $5 bill for the honesty box.

 The Gorge, kentville

-Site of a 2018 Canada Cup Mountain Bike Race, the Gorge are purpose built intermediate trails in a forsted hillside near the town of Kentville.
-Although the sanctioned trails are not extensive, they link to many other trails including P2 and the Bird Sanctuary creating a large and fun filled 2 hour loop of mostly fast smooth trails.
+Site of a 2018 Canada Cup Mountain Bike Race, the Gorge are purpose-built intermediate trails in a forested hillside near the town of Kentville.
+Although the sanctioned trails are not extensive, they link to many other trails including P2 and the Bird Sanctuary, creating a large and fun-filled two hour loop of mostly fast, smooth trails.
 A small skills park is located at the parking area.

 This intermediate trail system is not the biggest, but it has many fun loops and interesting gypsum geography.
-Based around sports fields and an archery club these trails have a little bit for everyone.
+Based around sports fields and an archery club, these trails have something for everyone.

 victoria park, truro

 This park features trails for all skills levels including a skills park.
 Lots of berns, technical features, crusher dust, and hills to keep you on your toes.
-Victoria's Secret Mountain bike Race has been help here every year in May for more than 20 years.
+Victoria's Secret Mountain Bike Race has been held here every year in May for more than 20 years.
 Don't forget to check out the waterfalls before leaving.

-Keppoch Mountain is a former ski resort located just outside of Antigonish, Nova Scotia.
+Keppoch Mountain is a former ski resort located just outside of Antigonish.
 They have been hard at work the last few years building trails, buildings, and offering up shuttle service for the only DH park in Nova Scotia.
-There are plenty of cross-county trails here too so anybody can have fun at this park.
+There are plenty of cross-county trails here, too, so anybody can have fun at this park.